About Us

 Fox Chase Cancer Center (Philadelphia, PA)

-Currently, she is Principal Investigator of two multi-institutional, mixed-methods studies focused on examining the relationship between neighborhood-level structural racism and prostate cancer outcomes.
-She is a member of the leadership team for the African-Caribbean Cancer Consortium (AC3) and an active member of the Pennsylvania Cancer Coalition.
+Dr. Charnita Zeigler-Johnson is a cancer epidemiologist, Associate Professor of Cancer Prevention and Control and Associate Director of Community Outreach and Engagement at Fox Chase Cancer Center in Philadelphia, Pennsylvania.
+Her research focuses on defining cancer risk factors and better understanding cancer disparities in the U.S. and international settings.
+Currently, she is principal investigator of two multi-institutional, mixed-methods studies focused on examining the relationship between neighborhood characteristics and prostate cancer outcomes.
+She is a member of the leadership team for the African-Caribbean Cancer Consortium (AC3) and co-chair of the Pennsylvania Cancer Coalition.